This Love (Taylor Swift song)

-"This Love" is a song written and recorded by the American singer-songwriter Taylor Swift for her fifth studio album, 1989 (2014).
-Swift produced the song with Nathan Chapman.
-An atmospheric ballad, "This Love" combines soft rock and synth-pop.
-Its lyrics use oceanic imagery to describe the revival of a faded romance.
+"This Love" is a song by the American singer-songwriter Taylor Swift.
+Originally conceived as a poem, it was the first track that she wrote for her fifth studio album, 1989 (2014).
+Swift and Nathan Chapman produced "This Love", an atmospheric ballad that combines soft rock and synth-pop.
+The lyrics depict the revival of a faded romance through ocean imagery.

 After 1989 was released, the track charted on the Canadian Hot 100 at number 84 and the US Bubbling Under Hot 100 Singles at number 19.
 It was certified platinum by the Recording Industry Association of America (RIAA) for one million track-equivalent units.
 In reviews of 1989, some music critics labeled the song as a highlight of 1989, but others deemed its balladic production out of place for the album's upbeat sound.

 The re-recording of the song, titled "This Love (Taylor's Version)", was released on May 6, 2022, via Republic Records.
 It featured on the trailers for the Amazon Prime Video television series The Summer I Turned Pretty.
 "This Love (Taylor's Version)" features an enhanced production quality, exuding indie rock tendencies.
 The song is included as part of 1989 (Taylor's Version), which was released on October 27, 2023, and is part of Swift's plan to re-record her back catalog, following the dispute over the ownership of the masters of her first six albums.